 Why use a Fiberglass Antenna?

 Fiberglass is a type of plastic that has been reinforced using glass fibres.
 Since the material itself does not conduct electricity, fiberglass antennas still have a conductive element included within the antenna to transmit the radio signals.
-For example, in the case of Seeed’s LoRa Fiberglass Antenna, that conductive element is copper.
+For example, in the case of Seeed’s LR Fiberglass Antenna, that conductive element is copper.

 Where a fiberglass antenna truly shines is the enhancements to build quality as a result of the fiberglass material.
 Fiberglass has extremely high tensile strength, making it resistant to bending and breaking.
 Additionally, it has high vibration resistance, thermal insulation, electrical insulation, chemical resistance, water non-observant (does not absorb water) and is UV radiation insensitive, which makes it extremely suitable for operating in harsh outdoor conditions.